esraels/so2025_challenge6/so_post.md

 - Below is a sample generated result of this app.
 - You can see that the optimize version of functions is slower than the unoptimized version when the input data is purely random.
+- When the data are sorted, better performance is achieved.
 - In my conclusion, it really pays well if the input data is normalized before processing.
 In this case, "sorted".
 - For the unoptimized version, the execution time is consistent whether the data is sorted or not.